sngy844/java3dsoftwarerenderer/Readme.md

 The `w` argument is original Z of the vertex before perspective projection (but after modelview transform).
 See `Main_ObjReaderTest.java`, and `Main_PerspectiveTest.java`
 - See `Main_WindowlessTest.java` for headless and just triangle rasterization demo.
 - Demo code quality is pretty bad, will need some clean up.
+- Please use IntelliJ to open the project.

 # Technique
 ## Filling algorithm